 User Authentication is not directly part of the Publish-Subscribe communication pattern but is used as part of the SKS associated with this communication pattern.

 OPC UA uses a concept conveying Application Authentication to allow applications that intend to communicate to identify each other.
-Each OPC UA ApplicationInstance has a Certificate (ApplicationInstanceCertificate) assigned that is exchanged during Secure Channel establishment.
+Each OPC UA ApplicationInstance has a Certificate (ApplicationInstanceCertificate) assigned that is exchanged during SecureChannel establishment.
 The receiver of the Certificate checks whether it trusts the Certificate and based on this check it accepts or rejects the request or response Message from the sender.
 This trust check is accomplished using the concept of TrustLists.
 TrustLists are implemented as a CertificateStore designated by an administrator.
 An administrator determines if the Certificate is signed, validated and trustworthy before placing it in a TrustList.
 A TrustList also stores Certificate Authorities (CA).
 TrustLists that include CAs, also include Certificate Revocation Lists (CRLs).
 OPC UA makes use of these industry standard concepts as defined by other organizations.

-In OPC UA, HTTPS can be used to create Secure Channels, however, these channels do not provide Application Authentication.
+In OPC UA, HTTPS can be used to create SecureChannels, however, these channels do not provide Application Authentication.
 If Authentication is required, it is based on user credentials (User Authentication see 4.9).
 More details on Application Authentication can be found in OPC 10000-4.

 The OPC UA Security Services are a group of abstract service definitions specified in OPC 10000-4 that are used for applying various security mechanisms to communication between OPC UA Clients and Servers.
-OPC 10000-4 provides an overview of security in the “Service Behaviours” section that include required behaviours to ensure secure communication.
+OPC 10000-4 provides an overview of security in the “Service Behaviours” section that includes required behaviours to ensure secure communication.

 The Discovery Service Set (specified in OPC 10000-4) defines services used by an OPC UA Client to obtain information about the security policies (see 4.6) and the Certificates of specific OPC UA Servers.

-The services of the Secure Channel Service Set (specified in OPC 10000-4) are used to establish a Secure Channel which is responsible for securing Messages sent between a Client and a Server.
-The challenge of the Secure Channel establishment is that it requires the Client and the Server to securely exchange cryptographic keys and secret information in an insecure environment, therefore a specific Key Exchange Algorithm (similar to TLS Handshake protocol defined in TLS) is applied by the communication participants.
+The services of the SecureChannel Service Set (specified in OPC 10000-4) are used to establish a SecureChannel which is responsible for securing Messages sent between a Client and a Server.
+The challenge of the SecureChannel establishment is that it requires the Client and the Server to securely exchange cryptographic keys and secret information in an insecure environment, therefore a specific Key Exchange Algorithm (similar to TLS Handshake protocol defined in https://www.isa.org/products/ansi-isa-62443-4-2-2018-security-for-industrial-auhttps://www.isa.org/products/ansi-isa-62443-4-2-2018-security-for-industrial-au

-The OPC UA Client sends its Public Key in a Certificate and secret information with the OpenSecureChannel service Message to the Server.
+- The OPC UA Client sends its Public Key in a Certificate and secret information with the OpenSecureChannel service Message to the Server.
 This Message is secured by applying Asymmetric Encryption with the Server’s Public Key and by generating Asymmetric Signatures with the Client’s Private Key.
 However, the Certificate is sent unencrypted so that the receiver can use it to verify the Asymmetric Signature.

-The Server decrypts the Message with its Private Key and verifies the Asymmetric Signature with the Client’s Public Key.
+- The Server decrypts the Message with its Private Key and verifies the Asymmetric Signature with the Client’s Public Key.
 The secret information of the OPC UA Client together with the secret information of the OPC UA Server is used to derive a set of cryptographic keys that are used for securing all further Messages.
 Furthermore, all other service Messages are secured with Symmetric Encryption and Symmetric Signatures instead of the asymmetric equivalents.

 For PubSub communications, the security related definitions are specified in OPC 10000-14 and provide a description of how to secure messages and also how to obtain the security keys required for message security.

 The Publisher will utilize the keys provided to secure the message.
 It will encrypt the body of the message and sign the entire message.
 Subscribers will utilize the keys to decrypt and verify the signature of the messages.
+These keys are also SymmetricKeys and follow the same rules with regard to periodically changing them.
+Since PubSub communication is usually at a higher rate, the time period for between key changes would typically be one hour.
+But in some case it could be even more often depending on the number of messages secured with the key.

 Clients and Servers generate audit records of successful and unsuccessful connection attempts, results of security option negotiations, configuration changes, system changes, user interactions and Session rejections.